hanh-nguyen/experimental-design/README.md

 ## experimental-design
-An analysis toolkit to help answer questions:
+An analysis toolkit focuses on design and analysis of A/B tests:
-- what is the minimum size for an A/B test?
+- what is the minimum size with enough statistical power?
 - What is the confidence interval of a proportion or a mean?
 - Is the difference between control and test conversion rates statistically and practically significant?

 I also introduced different approaches to answer those questions, including inferential statistics and simulation.

+I set up abstract classes to organize different types of metrics (proportion or mean) and tests (one sample vs two samples).

 ### Instructions